semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 Determine the following:

-- When you want to run a scan:
+- When you want to run a scan; common options include:
     - On a recurring schedule, such as daily or weekly.
 It is recommended to run Semgrep daily.
     - On certain events, such as a pull or merge request.
 - On what branches you want to run a scan: